sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

 ---
 title: Get Started with Site Stacker
 category: Develop on Site Stacker
-date: 2017-01-03 00:00:00
+date: 2017-01-05 00:00:00
 readtime: 5
 ---

 The easiest way to get a Site Stacker installation up and running on your local machine is by using [Docker](https://www.docker.com).

-> Important: At this point this only works on Linux because Docker doesn't run natively on Windows and macOS.
-If you're not on Linux you'll have to configure the web and database servers manually.
+> Important: Currently this works on Linux and Mac.
+If you're on Windows, you'll have to configure the web and database servers manually.

+*If you encounter any issues please report them here: <https://git.sitestacker.com/sitestacker/sitestacker/issues/68>.*

 ## Prerequisites